axelrindle/planningpoker/docs/docs/development/03-websocket.md

-# WebSocket API
+# WebSocket Communication API

 The backend and frontend communicate in realtime via a WebSocket connection.
 They use a defined set of events to exchange data and decide what to do.

 ## Authentication

 In case a Room is private, it's WebSocket connection must be authorized.
 This is handled via the Http Header `Authorization`.
 The password must be sent in combination with the `Bearer` authentication scheme.

 All unauthorized connections will be closed immediately.